PufferFinance/website-docs/docs/glossary.md

 AKA ReOp: A NoOp that is delegated funds to operate an AVS on behalf of other NoOps, as part of a Puffer Module

-### `Secure Signer`

-A software developed by Puffer that helps prevent validators from being slashed.
-It utilizes Trusted Execution Environments (TEEs) such as Intel SGX

 ### `Proof of Rewards`

 This refers to the process by which NoOps prove and receive the rewards generated as a result of running their validator node